Graph Neural Networks with a Distribution of Parametrized Graphs

 \subsection{Signal Processing over a Distribution of Graphs}

-GNN is closely related to the theory of GSP \citep{Shu13}.
+GNN is closely tied to GSP's theory \citep{Shu13}.
 Briefly, given an undirected graph $G$, we consider a fixed graph shift operator $S$ such as its adjacency or Laplacian matrix.
 A graph signal is a vector $\bx = (x_v)_{v\in V}$ that associates a number $x_v$ to each node $v \in V$.
 Intuitively, applying the linear transformation $S$ to $\bx$ is considered as a ``shift'' of $\bx$.
 If $S$ is the normalized adjacency matrix, then it amounts to the AGGR step of \cref{eq:vsw} for GCN.
 More generally, if $P(\cdot)$ is a single variable polynomial, then plugging in $S$ results in the matrix $P(S)$, which is called a \emph{convolution filter} in GSP.
-This notion of convolution appears in \cite{Def16}, and has become widely used since then.
+This notion of convolution appears in \cite{Def16}, and has been widely used since then.

 On the signal processing side, \cite{gsptsp2023} has developed a theory that generalizes traditional GSP.
 The authors propose a signal processing framework assuming a family of graphs are considered simultaneously, to tackle uncertainties in graph constructions.
 Formally, it considers a distribution $\mu$ of graph shift operators $S_{\lambda}$ parametrized by $\lambda$ in a sample space $\Lambda$.
 The work develops corresponding signal processing notions such as Fourier transform, filtering, and sampling.
 In particular, a convolution takes the form $\E_{\lambda \sim \mu}[P_{\lambda}(S_{\lambda})]$, where $P_{\lambda}(\cdot)$ is a polynomial and $P_{\lambda}(S_{\lambda})$ is an ordinary convolution with shift $S_{\lambda}$.
-Our work is based on a similar idea but replaces $P_{\lambda}(S_{\lambda})$ with a more general filter.
-Furthermore, we introduce an EM framework that is not present in \cite{gsptsp2023} to learn the distribution of graphs.
+Our work is based on the idea that replaces $P_{\lambda}(S_{\lambda})$ with a more general filter such as a GNN model.
+As a preview, unlike \cite{gsptsp2023}, we introduce an EM framework that simultaneously estimates model parameters and the distribution $\mu$.